LIT-Protocol/docs/docs/sdk/capacity-credits.md

 # Overview

-By default, all users get three free requests on Lit every 24 hours.
-In order to use the network beyond the rate limit, you must reserve additional capacity.
+By default, there are 0 requests allowed on the network per user, per day.
+In order to use the network beyond the rate limit, you must reserve capacity.
 This can be done using capacity credits, which allow holders to reserve a configurable number of requests (measured in requests per second) over a fixed length of time (i.e. one week).

 For more information on Capacity Credits and network rate limiting see [here](../../../concepts/capacity-credits-concept.md)